ahsanullah-8bit/fmr/README.md

 ### Functions

-I don't think these need any explanations as their names are obivous.
+I don't think these need any explanation as their names are obivous.

 ```c++
 // #include <fmr/core/image.hpp>